AugustasV/zet/20230324163543/README.md

 I recently completed a challenging lab that tested my ability to manage a cloud environment on Google Cloud Platform (GCP).
 The lab required me to perform several tasks without step-by-step guidance.
 Due to time constraints, I used CLI commands to speed up the process.
 Here's a summary of what I accomplished:

-1. **Creating an Instance:** I successfully created an instance using an instance template provided by GCP.
+1. **Creating an Instance:** I successfully created an instance using an instance template.

 2. **Setting up a 3-Node Kubernetes Cluster:** I created a Kubernetes cluster with three nodes and deployed a simple service on it.